Taludas/WholesomeHaciendaHaul/Readme.md

 - Be sure how to use either the [Anno Mod Manager](https://www.nexusmods.com/anno1800/mods/35) or the [Anno Mod Loader](https://github.com/xforce/anno1800-mod-loader) directly.
 - Make sure you always have the latest version of the Anno Mod Loader installed.
 - download the mod archieve from [GitHub releases](https://github.com/Taludas/WholesomeHaciendaHaul/releases)
+- **All mods from this archieve need the Base Module!
+Make sure to install it no matter what other mods you want to install from this package.**

 **I HIGHLY SUGGEST TO LOAD THE GAME WITH A PRE-DLC10 SAVE FOR COMPATIBILITY!**